Robertfarb/study_notes/systems_architecture/system_design.md

       * The REDIS machines we use must need to have a lot of RAM / storage for optimized
       * We will only update the timelines of users that are active recently to improve performance
       * When one tweet gets sent out, REDIS lists for every one of that user's followers gets updated

+## Design Uber Lyft
+  * "How would you design Uber or Lyft?
+  * `Core Features`:
+    * Finding / Matching customers to drivers
+    * Mapping / Routing
+  * `Trip Storage`
+    * We must store all trips a customer has taken
+    * We also must store all the rides a driver has provided